What are common relationship problems? How do they show up?

 - Intent to insult and abuse your partner psychologically

-Stonewalling vs Self-Soothing
+4. Stonewalling vs self-soothing

-- Leaves the room during an argument
+- Walking out during an argument

 When to seek professional help

-It would get harder to turn the wheel left or right, and drive up a different way.
-And the more expensive the repair to that road becomes.
+It would get harder to turn the wheel left or right, and harder to decide to drive up a different way.
+And the more expensive it would become to repair that road.

 If your relationship is suffering, don't make the mistake of waiting to get professional help only as a last resort.
 Problematic patterns become entrenched if they are ignored.